rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/ryo-ingress-proxy/index.md

 draft: true
 ---

-The Ingress Proxy module is a re-usable module for other [rollyourown.xyz](https://rollyourown.xyz) projects which is used to terminate HTTPS and TCP connections and route traffic to the project's containers.
+The Ingress Proxy module is a re-usable module for other [rollyourown.xyz](https://rollyourown.xyz) projects which is used to terminate HTTPS and TCP connections and route admissible traffic to the project's containers.

 <!--more-->